Skip to main content

 10. Monitor and evaluate

 After its implementation, a compensation strategy needs to be reviewed and evaluated to make sure it’s working well.
-The performance metrics, which will help you identify what’s working (and what’s not) include:
+Performance metrics that can help identify what’s working (and what’s not) include:

 Monitoring and evaluating the strategy means you can make adjustments whenever needed to ensure you stay competitive and meet, or even exceed, employee expectations.